thisisnic/blog-code/content/post/2021-05-13-r-package-documentation-what-makes-a-good-example/index.md

 All that said, whilst the ability to see the output of examples is a nice-to-have, I don't think it's essential to good function documentation.
 With any piece of documentation, it's important to consider the purpose; at a minimum, examples serve the purpose of educating the reader on how to use a function, and you don't need to see the output to do that.

-In conclusion, good examples make functions easier to work, and help readers of your documentation gain a deeper understanding of how a function works.
+In conclusion, good examples make functions easier to work with, and help readers of your documentation gain a deeper understanding of how a function works.
 Whilst any examples are better than no examples, with careful thought about the content, you can give your users the best chance of success.